 • Blowers require routine maintenance and large blowers should be included in asset conservation programs.

-• For surface aerators, motors, gear boxes, and impellers must be periodically evaluated to track wear and avoid outright failures through preventative maintenance.
+• For surface aerator, motors, gear boxes, and impellers must be periodically evaluated to track wear and avoid outright failures through preventive maintenance.

 Fine Pore Systems

-• Off-gas testing to determine transfer efficiency and OUR is one of the key ways to monitor system performance
+• Off-gas testing to figure transfer efficiency and OUR is one of the key ways to check system performance

-• Sample diffusers, collected from aeration tanks, should be routinely analyzed for pressure drop, fouling and changes in material properties.
+• Sample diffuser, collected from aeration tanks, should be routinely analyzed for pressure drop, fouling and changes in material properties.

 • System pressure should be tracked to predict when cleaning will be necessary

 Sustainable Aeration Practices